No Trace (2021 film)

 No Trace (Nulle trace) is a Canadian drama film, directed by Simon Lavoie and released in 2021.
 An exploration of the conflict between rationality and faith, the film centres on N (Monique Gosselin), a cynical smuggler who is escorting Awa (Nathalie Doummar), a devoutly religious woman, to their country's border after an unspecified event has threatened Awa's safety.

+The film had been slated to premiere at the 2020 Festival du nouveau cinéma, but was cancelled when the festival shifted from in-person to online screening due to the COVID-19 pandemic in Quebec.

-The film premiered at the 2021 Slamdance Film Festival, where it won a Grand Jury Prize in the Breakouts category.
+It premiered at the 2021 Slamdance Film Festival, where it won a Grand Jury Prize in the Breakouts category.
 It had its Canadian premiere at the Rendez-vous Québec Cinéma, before opening commercially in May.